rancher/rancher-docs/versioned_docs/version-2.7/integrations-in-rancher/monitoring-and-alerting/monitoring-and-alerting.md

 :::note

-Rancher and Project read permissions do not necessarily apply to monitoring resources.
+Rancher and Project read permissions don't necessarily apply to monitoring resources.
 See [monitoring-ui-view](rbac-for-monitoring.md#additional-monitoring-clusterroles) for more details.

 :::